Clinical trial: Trial design

 A fundamental distinction in evidence-based practice is between observational studies and randomized controlled trials.
 Types of observational studies in epidemiology, such as the cohort study and the case-control study, provide less compelling evidence than the randomized controlled trial.
 In observational studies, the investigators retrospectively assess associations between the treatments given to participants and their health status, with potential for considerable errors in design and interpretation.

 A randomized controlled trial can provide compelling evidence that the study treatment causes an effect on human health.

-Currently, some Phase II and most Phase III drug trials are designed as randomized, double-blind, and placebo-controlled.
+Some phase II and most phase III drug trials are designed as randomized, double-blind, and placebo-controlled.